Views of Kanye West: Before 2022

+2022–2024

-On October 7, West appeared to suggest in a post on Instagram that Puff Daddy is controlled by Jews; in response, Instagram locked his account.
+On October 7, 2022, West appeared to suggest in a post on Instagram that Sean Combs is controlled by Jews; in response, Instagram locked his account.
 After being unable to post on Instagram, and previously not tweeting for nearly two years, on October 8, West tweeted that he was "going death con 3" [sic] on Jewish people, prompting media attention.
 The tweet was widely condemned as antisemitic, and West's Twitter account was temporarily locked.
 Prior to sending out the controversial tweet, he had posted an image of himself with Mark Zuckerberg on his Twitter, criticizing Zuckerberg for "kick[ing] him off Instagram".

 On October 11, Vice reported on unaired segments of an interview of West by Fox News's Tucker Carlson that aired a few days prior, which contained West making several conspiratorial, racist, and antisemitic statements.
 West said that Margaret Sanger was a "known eugenic[ist]" and founded Planned Parenthood with the Ku Klux Klan (KKK) "to control the Jew population."
 He added that "When I say Jew, I mean the 12 lost tribes of Judah, the blood of Christ, who the people known as the race Black really are" and that "This is who our people are.
 The blood of Christ.
 This, as a Christian, is my belief."
 West also disapproved of his children going to a school that celebrates Kwanzaa, saying "I prefer my kids knew Hanukkah than Kwanzaa.
 At least it will come with some financial engineering."
 Fox News redacted these segments in their original broadcast.

 That month, an episode of LeBron James's show, The Shop: Uninterrupted, featuring West was not released, as West had allegedly made antisemitic comments while recording the episode.
 On an October 17 episode of the podcast Drink Champs, recorded the day prior, West claimed that he was being targeted by "the Jewish media" and "Zionist Jews" and said, "You really influenced me to get on this anti-Semite vibe and, you know, I'm here to finish the job.
 I'm here to not back down.
 They should've never let you niggas get money."
 In the same interview, West reiterated his claim that black people are the Lost Tribes of Israel.
 The same day, West alleged in a televised interview with NewsNation's Chris Cuomo that he was being targeted by a "Jewish Underground Media Mafia", which also led to a confrontation with Cuomo.